jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 </p>

-4. Using a home directory shortcut `~/sites/site-name/` can result in a "Permission denied" error in the Wercker console output.
+4. Using a home directory shortcut `~/sites/site-name/`, in the script code, can result in a "Permission denied" error in the Wercker console output.

 ```bash
 deploy: